jundalisay/pantrywork/content/en/home/experience.md

   description = "Bye bye Rails!"

 [[period]]
-  title = "Pantry mobile shifts to Flutter" subtitle = "We start with Flutter after it goes to 1.0"
+  title = "Pantry mobile flies on to Flutter" subtitle = "We switch to Flutter after it goes to 1.0"
   # location = "France"
   date_start = "2019-01-01"
   date_end = "2020-01-01"